unicode-org/icu4x/ffi/diplomat/cpp/docs/source/errors_ffi.rst

     .. cpp:enumerator:: WriteableError

-        An error arising from writing to a string Typically found when not enough space is allocated
+        An error arising from writing to a string Typically found when not enough space is allocated Most APIs that return a string may return this error

+    .. cpp:enumerator:: OutOfBoundsError

     .. cpp:enumerator:: DataMissingResourceKeyError